-Ms Yuen Thio was appointed by the Monetary Authority of Singapore to the Corporate Governance Council 2017 to review the Code of Corporate Governance and is a Fellow of the Singapore Institute of Directors.
+Ms Yuen Thio has been a Fellow of the Singapore Institute of Directors since 2016 and was appointed by the Monetary Authority of Singapore to the Corporate Governance Council 2017 to review the Code of Corporate Governance.
 From 2014 to 2017, she was a member of the Expert Panel, Centre for Cross-Border Commercial Law in Asia.
 She was also a member of the Singapore Governance and Transparency Index Advisory Panel from June 2016 to May 2018.
-Apart from SMG, Ms Yuen Thio also sits on the board of ESR Funds Management (S) Limited which manages ESR-REIT, as well as ARA Trust Management (USH) Pte Ltd and ARA Business Trust Management (USH) Pte Ltd, the Manager of ARA US Hospitality Trust.
-She is also a board member of the Community Foundation of Singapore.